EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_theta_set()
-Sets the current theta of the robot.
+Sets the current angle of the robot.

-`p_y` okapi angle unit
+`p_y` new angle as an okapi unit
 <Tabs
   groupId="odom_theta_set_oka"
   defaultValue="proto"